-I thought it might be fun to look at something a bit different here on whiskyreviews.net.
-Things get a bit festive at this time of year and there’s something about this drink that just screams out Christmas day to me so this seemed an appropriate time to talk about it.
+I thought it might be fun if I occasionally had a look at something a little different here on whiskyreviews.net.
+Things are getting festive at this time of year and the drink I’m going to review screams out Christmas day to me so this seemed an appropriate time to check it out.

-For the first time ever, I won’t be reviewing whisky, instead I have a bottle of Fraiser of Scotland in front of me, a liqueur made from Blended Scotch Whisky and Wild Strawberries that first caught my attention at a tasting back in January.
+For the first time, I’m not reviewing whisky, instead I’m looking at Fraiser of Scotland, a liqueur made from Blended Scotch Whisky and Wild Strawberries that first caught my attention at a tasting back in January.
 It later crossed my path for a second time at the Falkirk Whisky Festival in August, at which point I resolved to get my hands on a bottle.
 That took a bit longer than expected – so much whisky, so little time – but I finally got round to it a few weeks ago, just in time for the holiday season.

 Fraiser was created by John Smith, a man with some 35 years in the whisky industry including, most recently, a stint as Head Blender at Glenmorangie.
 Upon his recent retirement Smith’s interests shifted from working with single malt to creating a new, unique drink experience for new and old whisky drinkers alike – something which he has certainly achieved here.

 If anything, Fraiser is so unique and unlike anything else on the market that you wonder quite where it fits in.
 It seems to do very well and sell in great numbers at Festivals though – and that in itself tells you something.
 Not many whisky festival attendees set out in the morning expecting to come home with a bottle of strawberry liqueur but believe me, try Fraiser once and you’ll want more.